tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 As you may recall, I was frustrated over the lack of progress we were making on downsizing and purging.
 However, as I sat one morning reviewing our [bullet journal](/posts/eye-of-the-storm/) and the [30-weeks to Minimalism](/posts/30-weeks-to-minimalism/) plan, I counted out the weeks.

 Fifteen weeks after the 30-weeks to minimalism post went out (April 20th), we had a plan for [giving](/posts/matching-gifts/) or selling a significant amount of our stuff.
 By week 20, [80%] of the stuff would be gone.
-After another tranche the following week, [90%] of it would be gone before we left for the marine survey and sea trial.

 Why did we delay moving the bulk of these items for another month?